raymondbutcher/pretf/docs/comparisons.md

-These comparisons are mostly based on impressions of these projects, not necessarily based on experience from using them.
+These comparisons are mostly based on impressions of other projects, not necessarily based on experience from using them.

 ## Terraform